Mute-Ventriloquist/Bactowise/DOCS.md

 On first run, BactoWise will automatically:
 - Create any missing conda environments (e.g. `checkm_env`, `prokka_env`)
 - Pull the Bakta Singularity image (~500 MB, stored in `~/.bactowise/images/`)
+- Download the PGAP supplemental data if PGAP is active in your config and the data is missing

 ### Output layout

+With all tools active (CheckM + Prokka + Bakta + PGAP):

 ```
 results/